vuejs/vue-cli/docs/guide/deployment.md

     }
     ```

-    Also if you are using vue-router you want override the base property like:
+    Also if you are using vue-router you want to override the base property like:

     ``` js
     const router = new VueRouter({